Your 2023 Tour of Colorado's National Parks - Native Campervans

 Rocky Mountain NP is home to majestic mountain views, wildlife, and the highest paved road in the United States – the Trail Ridge Road.
 It is considered the high-country playground of the West with 300 miles of hiking and backpacking trails that culminate in picturesque mountain lake views.
 I don’t know about you, but I have heart eyes right now.

 Before you head to your campsite or find your dispersed camping spot for the night, make some stops at the Safeway and Rocky Mountain Discount Liquor to stock up on food and drinks.

 Once you’ve gotten your supplies for the evening, get a feel for RMNP with a drive on Trail Ridge Road.
 Trail Ridge Road is 48 miles of peaks, forests, elk, bighorn sheep, and overall incredible views.
 The road reaches a startling 12,183 ft as you cross over the Continental Divide to Milner Pass.
 You’re going to have to pick your jaw up off the floor at least a few times on this drive.

 After your drive through literal heaven (I mean you do get up pretty high at some points) head to your camp spot for the evening and relax.
 You’re on the vacation of your dreams after all!

-If you’re into amenity-rich campgrounds, book a spot at the Moraine Park Campground.
+If you’re into amenity-rich campgrounds, book a spot at the Moraine Park Campground (closed for renovations in the summer of 2023).
 It’s located on the east side of the park.
 You’ll wake up to views of RMNP’s historic ponderosa pine forest.
 Make sure to book in advance because this is the park’s most popular campground.
 The best part, aside from the showers that is, is that the park features a free shuttle to Bear Lake and Estes Park.